VlachosGroup/pMuTT/README.rst

 -  `SciPy`_: Used for fitting heat capacities and generating smooth curves for reaction coordinate diagram
 -  `Matplotlib`_: Used for plotting thermodynamic data
+-  `pyGal`_: Similar to Matplotlib.
+Used for plotting interactive graphs.
 -  `PyMongo`_: Used to read/write to databases
 -  `dnspython`_: Used to connect to databases
 -  `NetworkX`_: Used to plot reaction networks.